Raven (roller coaster): Incident

 An investigation following the accident showed that Fellner's safety restraints were working properly and that there were no mechanical deficiencies on the roller coaster.
-However, Fellner's family filed a lawsuit in 2005 against Holiday World and the Philadelphia Toboggan Company, the manufacturer of the roller coaster train.
-The lawsuit was settled out of court in 2007; terms of the settlement were not disclosed.
+However, Fellner's family filed a lawsuit in 2005 against Holiday World and the Philadelphia Toboggan Coasters.
+The lawsuit was settled out of court in 2007, and the terms of the settlement were not disclosed.